Why Community Colleges Are Great for Financially Savvy Students

 And the answer is a resounding NO.

-More and more, young people are choosing to attend community colleges for their Associates’ degrees before transferring to 4-year universities to earn their bachelor’s and master’ degrees.
+More and more, young people are choosing to attend community colleges before transferring to 4-year universities.
 This is for a multitude of reasons, with the most obvious one being how much money it costs to attend a four-year university.
-If you are not on scholarships (which I always recommend applying for) or insanely rich, being at a 4-year college for all four years can put you into debt for the next twenty years, especially in the economy of the 21st century.
+If you are not on scholarships (which I always recommend applying for) or insanely rich, going to a 4-year college for all four years can put you into debt for the next twenty years.
+This is especially true in the economy of the 21st century.

-This does not mean that attending a university for all four years of college is impossible or guaranteed to push you into a pit of debt.
+This does not mean that attending a university for all four years is impossible or guaranteed to push you into a pit of debt.
 Still, it is becoming harder and harder to graduate debt-free and ready to enter the workforce.
-On the other hand, students who transfer from community colleges are academically, mentally, and financially in unexpectedly good places when they move on to their higher education and careers.
+On the other hand, students who transfer from community colleges are academically, mentally, and financially in unexpectedly good places.
+They transition positively when they move on to their higher education and careers.

 So without further ado, here are 5 reasons that I think that if you are a high school senior or college hopeful, you should consider attending a community college.